cs160-berkeley/website/showcase.md

 ### theme

 The theme of this semester’s projects is Bursting Echo Chambers in Social Media.
-We developed web-based applications to enable people encounter more diverse information through social media.
-Another aspect of our theme is to encourage more constructive conversation or interaction among differing perspectives through social media.
+We developed web-based applications to enable people to encounter more diverse information through social media.
+Another aspect of our theme is to encourage more constructive conversation and interaction among differing perspectives through social media.

 ### [eventbrite][eb]{:target="_blank"}